Editorial: Family Standards Disclosure: Affiliate Policy

 The fastest route is a direct flight from Bangkok Suvarnabhumi (BKK) or Don Mueang (DMK) to Samui Airport (USM), about 1 hour 15 minutes.
 Bangkok Airways operates most USM flights; book early for December–April peak season.

-Airport reality: USM sits on the island with quick exits — we timed 30 minutes from landing to taxi during residency years.
-The Visit Samui transport page lists current carriers; verify before booking.
+Insider tip — airport rhythm: USM sits on the island with quick exits — we timed thirty minutes from wheels-down to taxi during field season years.
+Book the first morning flight when travelling with children; afternoon heat at the kerb is brutal.
+The Visit Samui transport page (details in Evidence Vault below) lists current carriers; verify before you book.

-Ferry alternative: Budget routes run Surat Thani (URT) → Donsak Pier → Nathon or Lipa Noi.
-Lomprayah catamarans take roughly 1–1.5 hours on the water — see Lomprayah schedules.
-We used ferries when island-hopping, not for every arrival with a newborn.
+Ferry path: Budget routes run Surat Thani (URT) → Donsak Pier → Nathon or Lipa Noi.
+Lomprayah catamarans take roughly one to one-and-a-half hours on the water — see Lomprayah (details in Evidence Vault below) schedules.
+We chose ferries for island-hopping, not for every arrival with a newborn in the car seat.

 Ground transfer checklist